BIIFSweden/CellGeometryProfiling/README.md

 The software listed below should be installed before running the Fiji script.

-a)	Fiji: https://fiji.sc.
-Follow the instructions in the link to download Fiji.
+* [Fiji](https://fiji.sc): follow the instructions in the link to download Fiji.
-b)	Bioformats plugin: https://imagej.net/Bio-Formats.
+* [Bioformats plugin](https://imagej.net/Bio-Formats).
 See section “Daily builds” in order to check if bioformats plugin is installed/updated.

 #### 3. Running the pipeline

 To run the pipeline, open Fiji and go to Plugins – Macros – Edit... and browse the *cardiomyocytes_geometry_profiling.ijm* file.
 Two parameters can be modified in the pipeline:

-•	thresholdMethod: corresponds to selected threshold method.
+* thresholdMethod: corresponds to selected threshold method.
 Default is set to Li’s Minimum Cross Entropy
-•	minCellArea: minimum area in pixels of a particle to be considered in the analysis
+* minCellArea: minimum area in pixels of a particle to be considered in the analysis

 After adjusting the parameters, press the “Run” button and wait until all images are processed.
 During the execution of the pipeline, the “Run” button will be disabled.